lilab-bcb/cumulus/docs/chromap.rst

 Workflow inputs
 ^^^^^^^^^^^^^^^^^^

 Below are inputs for *chromap* workflow.
 Notice that required inputs are in bold.
+Options described with [chromap option -...] refer directly to Chromap options and are mentioned in `Chromap's manual`_.

 .. list-table::
 	:widths: 5 20 10 5